Reviewed by Dr. Linda Simon MVB MRCVS.

 What Do You Need to Know About Trazodone for Dogs

 Trazodone for dogs is a medication that helps in treating anxiety in dogs.
-It’s initially designed for human use, but veterinarians can legally prescribe it to dogs under “off-label” provisions after experimentations proved that it’s safe for pets.
+It was initially designed for human use, but veterinarians can legally prescribe it to dogs under “off-label” provisions after experimental trials proved that it’s safe for pets.

-Trazodone can treat various forms of anxiety, including ongoing, acute, and general anxiety.
-Its dosage and administration depend on the nature of the dog’s anxiety complications.
+Trazodone can treat various forms of anxiety, including situational anxiety, ongoing, acute, and generalized anxiety.
+Its dosage and administration depend on the nature of the dog’s specific psychological issues.
 For instance, a vet may prescribe a regular dosage for a prolonged condition or a one-off dose for acute anxiety.

 Abnormal Stress and Anxiety in Dogs

 Studies in the UK and Australia indicate that almost 80% of dogs struggle with behavioral disorders.
 The studies suggest that phobia and anxiety are the most significant cause for the dogs’ conditions, and the triggers for these complications are numerous.
-These include fireworks, fear of people, phobia for other dogs, separation anxiety, and other forms of sudden noise.
+These include fireworks, storms, fear of people, phobia of other dogs, separation anxiety, etc.